Get the worry-free services and expert support you need to form an S Corp in Oregon today.

 At its most fundamental level, S corporations are simply small business entities where the Internal Revenue Service places restrictions on their shares and shareholders in exchange for pass-through taxation benefits.

 C corps can issue more shares and classes of stock than S corporations.
-But, for many people, the biggest difference and the biggest draw is how S corps normally pay income tax.
+But, for many people, the biggest difference and the biggest draw is in S corporation taxation.

 When considering how to form S corporations in Oregon, the first step is to create a foundational entity such as a C corp or LLC.
 After that, you need to think about S corp filing requirements.
 You’ll need to file Form 2553 with the Internal Revenue Service to overlay the S corp on top of the foundational entity (i.e., C Corp or LLC).